EnigmaCurry/blog.rymcg.tech/content/tags/k3s/_index.md

    images.
  * How to host simple applications like Wordpress, and the MySQL database.

-Literate means to use [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) concepts.
-You just need a web-browser and a terminal.
-There are literal code blocks for you to copy and paste into your BASH terminal to reproduce all of the files and commands necessary for this setup.
+This blog uses [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) concepts.
+You just need a web-browser and a BASH terminal.
+There are literal code blocks for you to copy and paste into your terminal to reproduce all of the files and commands necessary for this setup.
 There is *no* additional git repository you need to clone or fork.
 The commands you see on this blog are all you need, in order to create your own self-hosted git repository, from scratch.
 This will all